aerobatic/website/content/blog/2017-02-14-deploy-hugo-circleci.md

 <img class="screenshot" src="/img/author-gh.png" alt="Author in GitHub">

 And that's it.
-Happy Coding!
+Happy Coding! p.s.
+The code for this tutorial can be found at [https://github.com/Dundonian/aerohugo](https://github.com/Dundonian/aerohugo)